cwikmj/pygame-crawler-forgotten-depths/README.md

 - Resume gameplay by pressing R key
 - Quit the game from the Paused Menu
 ## Pathfinding Algorithm
 Implemented using Breadth-First Search (BFS), focuses on finding the shortest path between two points (player and NPC) by traversing through a grid.
 It uses a deque (double ended queue) to keep track of explored nodes and their corresponding paths, with the goal node being the destination.
-If an enemy finds the player within its attack range, it updates its current state to 'chase' and starts moving towards the player
+If an enemy finds the player within its attack range, it updates its current state to 'chase' and starts moving towards the player.

 ![pathfind](https://github.com/cwikmj/pygame-crawler-forgotten-depths/assets/88622607/45b32a76-452a-4436-a61f-6309eeeeb444)
 ## Map Generation
 The map is generated procedurally using a 2D array representing a grid of maze cells.
 The Map class is responsible for creating the maze by initializing empty cells, defining walls and decorations based on predefined arrays.
 The game then renders these maze cells during each frame using their respective texture images.
-This results in the creation of a maze that is twice the width and height of the game window
+This results in the creation of a maze that is twice the width and height of the game window.
 ## Modules Breakdown
 - [main.py](main.py) - serves as the main entry point of the project, initializes Pygame, sets up the game screen, loads assets, and handles the game loop
 - [settings.py](settings.py) contains constants used throughout the project such as screen resolution, sizes of tiles, objects etc